Chris35Wills/Chris35Wills.github.io/_posts/2014-11-11-snakes-and-ladders.md

 geography lessons.

 When dealing with arrays and looking at their shape, python will always report the rows first and then the columns.
-You can think of this howver you like (i,j) or (x,y) or (rows,cols).
+You can think of this however you like (i,j) or (x,y) or (rows,cols).
 Whatever your preference, j, y or rows come first followed by j or x or cols.